joeledwardson/JSON-node-editor/dev_log.md

 - [x] Also, should be using the JSON type map for named nodes otherwise its ambiguous
 - [ ] Do we still need controls data attribute?
 - [ ] still need general connection functions?
 Just run builder on connection/disconnection

+So run into a problem of resetting data control values on type selection.

+Also, if type selection is const then don't want to hide it

+The opposite, want to display but dont allow editing - will need additional properties in map to facilitate this

+- [ ] Why does `rete-context-menu-plugin`  need vue?